 I designed this when I was figuring out what Positive Shift does.

 I began with the yin-yang symbol to represent balance.

 The centre is the infinity symbol referring to balance is most helpful when we are dancing or walking.
 It is knowing that we grow deep roots and branches that reach towards the future.

 The dots are off-centre to show the difference between what seems to be going on and how the body and mind respond to it.

-My husband pointed out that the logo is two doves - the peace that is contained in life is ever present, even when we are not aware of it being with us.
+The two doves are for peace that is ever present, even when we are not aware of it being with us.